Set Aggregations for Individual Columns

 To configure ranking:

-- Click on the cog icon
+- Click on the gear icon.

-- Choose the field that you'd like to rank your report on and set Top x or Bottom x based on your requirement and click apply.
+- Choose the field that you'd like to rank your report on and set Top x or Bottom x based on your requirement and click APPLY.

 Export Scorecard Mass Edit Reports